gonwan/blog/source/_posts/2010/20100707-using-ubuntu-debug-packages-in-gdb-2.md

 ![qtcreator_qt4debug](../../images/2010/qtcreator_qt4debug.jpg)

-In order to load our homemade \*.so, we can also run "make install".
+In order to load our homemade `*.so`, we can also run "make install".